asarkar/url-shortener/README.md

 * Consul was chosen over Zookeeper due to its cleaner design and better performance.
 See the [references](#references) for one such benchmarking.
 * Cassandra was chosen due to its ability to handle lots of writes.
-* Redis was chosen due to its high availability and performance.
+* Redis was chosen due to its incredible performance.
+See the [references](#references) for a case study at eHarmony.
 * Runs end-to-end integration tests by spinning up dependent Docker containers; skips the tests if Docker is not running.

 Of course, to build a Production-grade system, a lot more thought would need to go into this design.
-Even though the chances of collision in Consul is less, it's still a constraint for the system, and we wouldn't want a bunch of instances competing for a lock.
-We will also want to ensure that the data is uniformly partitioned in Cassandra.
+* Even though the chances of collision in Consul is less, it's still a constraint for the system, and we wouldn't want a bunch of instances competing for a lock.
+One way to avoid this is to not use Check-And-Set (CAS) instead of locks, and retry if a write fails.
+* Client-side Consul [leader election](https://www.consul.io/docs/guides/leader-election.html) is a complex topic, especially when the server enforces a `lock-delay`.
+* Consul [consistency modes](https://www.consul.io/docs/internals/consensus.html#consistency-modes) - the stronger the
+  mode, the more is read latency.
+* We should ensure that the data is uniformly partitioned in Cassandra.
+See the [references](#references).
-Lastly, failure cases need to be thought through more clearly; what will happen if an instance exhausts its list of ids but Consul goes down?
+* Failure cases need to be thought through more clearly; what will happen if an instance exhausts its list of ids but Consul goes down?
 Or Cassandra fails?

-This topic warrants a blog post of its own.

 ## Technologies Used